swissup/swissup.github.io/m2/extensions/navigationpro/use-cases/nowrap.md

 To activate nowrap feature, you need to add `navpro-nowrap` class to the [CSS Class field](/m2/extensions/navigationpro/backend/menu-settings/#general-settings).

+> **Warning!**
+>
+> Nowrap works well with the following conditions only:
+>  - Menu is on the separate row
+>  - Menu takes all amout of available width of parent container
+>
+> Otherwise it may be tricky to
+> make it work properly (Custom work and advanced CSS knowledge may be required).

 #### Next up

  -  [Back to Main Page](/m2/extensions/navigationpro/)